Nottingham Sensory Studies Network

 Recent Publications

-During 2020-21, my main focus is contributing to the development of the University's new Education and Student Experience Strategic Delivery Plan and its accompanying action plan, as well as providing academic leadership for the design and implementation of a University-wide approach to engagement and attendance monitoring, and contributing to a full review of Campus Solutions, Student Services and Timetabling operations and processes.
+Prior to taking on this role, I was University Associate Pro-Vice-Chancellor for Teaching and Curriculum Leadership from August 2020 until July 2024, serving as a deputy to the PVC-ESE.
+My main focus in this role was contributing to the development of the University's new Education and Student Experience Strategic Delivery Plan and its accompanying action plan, as well as providing academic leadership for the design and implementation of a University-wide approach to engagement and attendance monitoring, and academic leadership for the University's postgraduate taught portfolio.

 Prior to this, I was from 2015-2020 Associate Pro-Vice-Chancellor for Education and the Student Experience for the Faculty of Arts. in this role I chaired the Arts Faculty Education and Student Experience Board, sat on the University's Teaching and Learning Board, and oversaw all aspects of teaching and learning for the School of Cultures, Languages and Area Studies, the School of English and the School of Humanities.
 I led on the creation of a new cross-Faculty programme in Liberal Arts, which was approved in August 2017, chaired a Faculty group that has reviewed approaches to assessment and feedback, and led an initiative to enhance joint-honours student experience.
 In this role, I served as University lead on Teaching and Learning Committee for PGT programmes, a role that I have continued, and I was academic lead on a group overseeing implementation of recommendations around communications, culture, relationships and collaborative working, as part of the University's Organisational Change Review.